alchemy-bootcamp-two-winter-2018/06-ajax-json/starter-code/README.md

 03-05-2018 3:00pm - All initial goals have been reached.

 ## Credits and Collaborations
-Special thanks to everyone at Alchemy Code lab!
+Thanks to everyone at Alchemy Code lab!
+Special thanks to Jen for her magnificent Rubber Duckying.